-This timeline looks back at events that have led to the UP and UPC, as well as looking forward to the steps that need to be completed to come into force.
-The most important factors in meeting the dates is the necessary ratifications of the UPCA and accession to the Protocol on Provisional Application.
+This timeline looks back at events that were expected to have led to the UP and UPC commencing.
+The most important factors in meeting the dates are the necessary ratifications of the UPC Agreement and accession to the Protocol on Provisional Application.
 If these are not achieved the time-plan will be disrupted.

 UPC comes into existence (The Preparatory Committee is now working under the assumption that the Provisional Application Phase (PAP) will start end of spring 2017, presumably in May, and that the Agreement on the Unified Patent Court (UPCA) can enter into force and the Court become operational in December 2017).